What is a typical day of a Masters' Union student?

 What are my chances of securing a job outside of my home country?

 Some recruiters see an intrinsic value in hiring international graduates and are used to securing work permits for employees.
 For other recruiters, it depends on whether the skills you have are in demand in that specific geography (language abilities, experience in certain markets, etc.) to justify the extra burden of obtaining working papers.
 The delay in obtaining a work visa can vary considerably and is impacted by both the applicant’s own nationality and the country in which the applicant wishes to work.
 There are some countries for which working papers may be more easily obtained for Masters' Union graduates.

 Is it worth approaching recruiting companies before starting the PGP programme?

 Companies recruiting at Masters' Union prefer that you wait and go through the process when on-campus.
 By that time, you will have more information through company presentations, speaking with employees who work at these companies or in the industry, and through your classmates who may be able to give you additional insights.

 A Master is an individual who is or has been a distinguished authority or global expert in his/her area of occupation, and has made positive and significant contributions to the world of business and society.
-A Master is typically a top industry practitioner, an eminent businessman, a veteran public leader or politician, a renowned civil servant, a public institution head, a global technologist, a civil society changemaker, members of the armed forces, or a distinguished academic.
+A Master is typically a top industry practitioner, an eminent businessman, a veteran public leader or politician, a renowned civil servant, a public institution head, a global technologist, a civil society changemaker, a member of the armed forces or a distinguished academic.

 You can get involved with Masters’ Union in one or more of the following ways: